-A former partner at Ernst & Young Limited and Director – Talent & Engagement with Fonterra, Susan has used her influence and expertise to raise awareness of equity issues and promoting change.
-Along with a corporate career spanning 25 years, she has been the director and co-owner of two entrepreneurial businesses.
-Susan is the past President of YWCA Aotearoa and Auckland YWCA, and led the design and launch of the YWCA Equal Pay Awards in 2013.
+A former partner at Ernst & Young Limited and Director – Talent & Engagement with Fonterra, Susan has used her influence and expertise to raise awareness of equity issues and promoting positive change within New Zealand.
+Along with a corporate career spanning 30 years, she has been the director and co-owner of two entrepreneurial businesses.
+Susan is the past President of both the YWCA Aotearoa and Auckland YWCA, and led the design and launch of the YWCA Equal Pay Awards in 2013.
 She is a sought-after speaker and commentator on equal pay and diversity issues.
 Susan also worked alongside EY Tahi and Global Women to develop the business case for TupuToa, an internship programme creating pathways for Māori and Pasifika students into careers in the corporate and professional sectors.

 Ranjna Patel (Deputy Chair)

 Director of Tamaki Health

-Ranjna has spent four decades growing Nirvana Healthcare from a family business to 46 clinics with more than 1000 staff.
+Ranjna has spent four decades growing Tamaki Health from a family business to 50 clinics with more than 1000 staff.
 She is the Founder of Gandhi Nivas.
-As well as Ministerial appointments to NACEW, the Lottery AK Distribution Committee, and the Ethnic Communities Development Fund, she is also a Trustee of the Kootuitui ki Papakura Trust, Director of the Bank of Baroda, Executive Trustee of Total Healthcare Otara and a member of the Global Women and Co. of Women Boards.
+As well as Ministerial appointments to NACEW, the Lottery AK Distribution Committee, and the Ethnic Communities Development Fund, she is also a Trustee of Middlemore Foundation, the Mental Health Foundation, NZ Police Commissioners Ethnic Forum, Executive Trustee of Total Healthcare Otara and a member of the Global Women and Co. of Women boards.

 Managing Director, Coca Cola Amatil New Zealand